jonnonz1/nz-statute-book/acts/public/1998/rating-valuations-act-1998.md

 (7) A person commits an offence if that person—
   (a) in any way obstructs or hinders any other person in the exercise of his or her functions under this section; or (b) refuses or fails to answer any question or to supply any requested information in his or her possession.
-(8) A person who commits an offence under subsection (7) is liable on summary conviction to— (a) a fine not exceeding $5,000, in the case of an individual:
+(8) A person who commits an offence under subsection (7) is liable on conviction to— (a) a fine not exceeding $5,000, in the case of an individual:
   (b) a fine not exceeding $10,000, in the case of a body corporate.